vacp2p/rfc/specs/waku/waku-v2.md

 ##### FilterRequest

+TODO Specify mechanism for telling it won't honor (normal-noservice-spam case)

 A node that sends the RPC with a filter request requests that the filter node SHOULD notify the light requesting node of messages matching this filter.